htmfilho/htmfilho.github.io/_posts/2008-08-03-why-the-multi-language-wave-changed-my-mind.markdown

 layout: post
 title: "Why the Multi-language Wave Changed my Mind"
 date: 2008-08-03 08:28:00 +0200
-categories: uncategorized integration java php software architecture web
+categories: integration java php software architecture web
 ---

 You can notice that I’m deeply involved with Java if you read my posts.
 Java is so powerful and complete that I haven’t needed anything else in the last 8 years.
 I could develop everything, from academic works to widely distributed systems, thus I can consider me as a master in Java.

 Suddenly, with a strong influence from the <a href="http://agilemanifesto.org/principles.html">Agile Manifest</a> and from the <a href="http://domaindrivendesign.org/">Domain-Driven Design</a>, people started to program using many other languages outside the Java/.NET world.
 Groove, Ruby, PHP, Python, JavaScript, Scala, and many others won their own space and their adoption is growing every day.